jgorsett/Dataviz-Final-Project/README.md

 2) In order to view the top trends across locations, the user will be able to select attributes from a dropdown which will allow the attribute to be displayed on the chart.
 3) Tooltips will display the details (e.g. Cocktail Name, location) about the data points.

+## Breakthroughs

+The week 6 lectures were extremely helpful for me in completing my prototypes, especially the lectures about Points on the Map and Interactive Highlighting.
+I was able to apply these to my project quite successfully.
+(Thank you, Curran!)

 ## Schedule of Deliverables

-* 10/9: Finalize sketches and prototypes and solicit feedback
+* 10/9: Finalize sketches and first drafts of prototypes and solicit feedback
-* 10/16: Finalize data manipulations and cleanup required to do visualizations
+* 10/16: Finalize prototypes, data manipulations and cleanup required to do visualizations
-* 10/23: Finalize interactivity
+* 10/23: Finalize interactivity and continue to refine visualizations
 * 10/30: Polish and perform final edits on the visualization and submit